cjdbarlow/Part-One/magnesium.md

 # Magnesium

-MgSO<sub>4</sub> is a cation that is important for neurotransmission and neuromuscular excitability.
-It inhibits ACh release at the NMJ, and is a cofactor in multiple enzyme systems and for ATP, DNA, and RNA production.
+Mg<sup>2+</sup> is a cation that is important for neurotransmission and neuromuscular excitability.
+Magnesium:
+* Inhibits ACh release at the NMJ
+* Acts a cofactor in multiple enzyme systems
+* Is important in the production of:
+    * ATP
+    * DNA
+    * RNA

 |[Plasma]|Effect|